Plasmmer/HTTB/README.md

 # Purpose

-Make it easier to power dynamic pages by using Bash instead of PHP and the Linux's filesystem/JSON files instead of MySQL.
+Make it easier to power dynamic pages by using Bash instead of PHP, and the Linux's filesystem/JSON files instead of MySQL.

+Its like Hugo, but you turn static HTML into dynamic!
+Without needing PHP nor other hard languages.

+This server shouldn't be used in large sites, but as a playground for getting familiar with webservers until migrating to NodeJS/PHP and MySQL; so your product can grow with HTTB then later evolve.

 # Background